 These places and people depend on tourism.
 They already have a much lower income than we do, so go visit and don’t let the media wrongly scare you — all you have to do is a small bit or research on the facts.

-Stay tuned for my series of posts on Tanzania.
-Coming up…the biggest reason I was there: the animals!
+See my series of posts on Tanzania.
+Including…the biggest reason I was there: the animals!

 More info on Tanzania: